-The Rackham Graduate School and the Department of Communication Studies are currently accepting application materials for Fall 2014 admission to the Ph.D.
-Program in Communication Studies.
+The Rackham Graduate School and the Department of Communication Studies are currently accepting application materials from prospective students for Fall 2016 admission.

 All applicants are required to submit the following materials: